HBBH11/SQL-Query-Editor/README.md

 Views results and explanations

 # PS:
-Don't forget to change your "url & key" generated from Supabase and implement your own questions.
+Don't forget to change "url & key" generated from Supabase and implement your own database.